ABOUT

 STATEMENT

-Through painting and traditional Mingei craft, Maya Fuji explores the liminal space of being an issei (first-generation Japanese) mixed-race woman in the US.
+Through painting and traditional Japanese craft, Maya Fuji explores the liminal space of being an issei (first-generation Japanese) mixed-race woman in the US.
 Her work embodies the way she has experienced shifts in tradition within her family and community after immigrating to the Bay Area.
 Inspired by mythology and folklore, she also references Showa, Heisei, and Bay Area subcultures.

 Her paintings portray nostalgic memories of childhood and the feelings of being foreign in both Japanese and American communities.
 Through these lived experiences, her work meditates on the ways ethnically mixed people, immigrants, and children of immigrants keep traditions alive while creating new ways of living.